SAP-samples/teched2023-XP162/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2022 session called XP162 - Get Started with SAP BTP Leveraging SAP Discovery Center

 ## Overview